TGClements/TwitchBot/README.md

 CHANNELS=channel1,channel2
 ```

-_NOTE: If you don't have an OAuth token for your bot, log into your bot's account and in that same browser window, visit [this link](https://twitchapps.com/tmi/)_
+_NOTE: If you don't have an OAuth token for your bot, log into your bot's account and in that same browser window, visit [this link](https://twitchapps.com/tmi/).
+The OAuth token you want to use will be everything excluding "oath:"._

 - Edit line 11 of bot.js and specify the channel name that you would like your bot to work in
 - Open a terminal in the folder where bot.js resides